James Bond 007: the Duel

 The goal in every level is the same.
 Rescue a certain number of hostages, locate the bomb, and reach the exit before the bomb goes off.
 It sounds simple but is made complex by absolutely massive levels.
 Each level is labyrinthine in its construction with many dead ends and corridors that lead nowhere.
 This is not a run and gun action game like Contra.
 That approach will lead to a swift death.
 In some ways the Duel’s pacing and mechanics are similar to Rolling Thunder.
 There are doors and crevices to hide in while enemies walk past.
 While it is comparable in that regard the Duel has problems that make it fall short of that title.

 On top of its control issues the Duel features an exceedingly high challenge.
-Every enemy has an itchy trigger finger; don’t be surprised if you regularly shot in the face.
+Every enemy has an itchy trigger finger; do not be surprised if you are regularly shot in the face.
 Health items are rare and hard to find to boot.
 Bond can only fall a small height without taking damage.
 Those of you who have had the misfortune of playing Spelunker will probably have PTSD flashbacks after playing this.
 The sloppy controls make it easy to fall to your death as well.
 All of these problems are bad but they are frustrating than anything.
 The game should work but it simply doesn’t.

 In Closing